nhsconnect/prm-practice-migration/guide/02-technical-survey.md

 breadcrumbparent: /guide
 ---

-Following your Kick-off meeting an engineer will need to complete a Technical Survey on site at the practice.
+Following your Kick-off meeting, an engineer will need to complete a Technical Survey on site at the practice.